sybrew/the-seo-framework/readme.txt

 TODO add "disable JIT compiler" option to Description generator?
 	- It'll remove some restrictions in PHP at the expense of performance (4x slower, effectively 0.75ms extra load time, so 5% slower overall?)
 		* https://wordpress.org/support/topic/no-meta-description-for-long-posts/

-TODO around the SEO Bar, make it a grid (expensive?) or add a container that eagerly collapses every 2 or 3 items, instead of one-by-one.
-	* Make the subitems collapsible, too -- but less eager.

-TODO deprecate and rename get_excerpt_by_id / fetch_excerpt

 TODO clear old deprecations?